-Extreme Obsessive Compulsive Roadtripping with Darla Kay is where I document my travels around the United States, talk about how I plan a trip, tell you things to remember, things to forget, and how to make your road trip as painless and entertaining as possible.
+Extreme Obsessive Compulsive Roadtripping with Darla Kay is where I document my travels around the United States, talk about how I plan a trip, tell you things to remember, things to forget, and how to make your extreme road trip as painless and entertaining as possible.

-What is Extreme Obsessive Compulsive Road Tripping, you ask?
+What is Extreme Obsessive Compulsive Road Tripping?

-It’s about traveling to places I’ve never been before, visiting every state in the country (I’m getting close), finding a geocache in every state, seeing every famous U.S. landmark, visiting all the National Parks, discovering every tourist trap and bizarre roadside attraction along every highway in the United States.
+It’s about traveling to places I’ve never been before, visiting every state in the country (I’m getting close), finding a geocache in every state, seeing every famous U.S. landmark, visiting all the National Parks, discovering every tourist trap and bizarre roadside attraction along every highway and back road in the United States.

-But the road trips are also an escape from the OCD.
+The road trips are also an escape from the OCD.
 When I’m hundreds of miles from home, living out of an SUV, and washing clothes in a motel sink, I lose much of my obsessive compulsive disorder.
 I think it’s good for me.

 So that you can get your bearings here with me, I should let you know that my home base is in northwest Arkansas.
 We travel out from there.
 And “we” refers to my husband, Terry, the martyred road trip driver and our son, Benjamin, who has loved road trips since his first trip when he was two.

 We go on a road trip once a year; we’ve been doing this since the 90s.
 I often start planning each year’s road trip during the road trip of the previous year.
 You know, it gets me to thinking about it.
 Planning a road trip is also what gets me through the cold, harsh winter.
 I hate winter.
 If you can become as involved in the planning of your road trip as I am, you too can escape all year long.